 Saotome, K., Singh, A., K. Yelshanskaya, M. V. and Sobolevsky, A. I. 2016.
 Crystal structure of the epithelial calcium channel TRPV6.
 Nature.
 534 (7608): 506-511.

-Soricimed is the first company to develop a specific inhibitor of TRPV6 and to take it into clinical development as a potential treatment for solid-tumour cancers.
-For more information on our clinical development program please see SOR-C13 - A First-In-Class Drug Candidate in Development for the Treatment of Solid-Tumor Cancers.
+Soricimed is the first company to develop a specific inhibitor of TRPV6 and to take it into clinical development as a potential treatment for solid-tumor cancers.
+For more information on our clinical development program please see SOR-C13 - A First-In-Class Drug Candidate in Development for the Treatment of Solid Tumor Cancers.
 We are also using our knowledge of TRPV6-targeting compounds to deliver highly potent anticancer agents directly to tumors.
-For more information on this program please see Peptide-Drug Conjugate Program.
+More information on this program can be found at Peptide-Drug Conjugate Program.
 Finally, we are developing targeted molecular radiotherapy using our peptides to deliver therapeutic radioisotopes to cancer cells.
 When peptides are used as the delivery vector, the approach is known as peptide receptor radionuclide therapy (PRRT).
 More information on this program can be found at Peptide Receptor Radionuclide Therapy (PRRT).